shinayser/ShinayserEssentials/README.md

 # ShinayserEssentials
 This library contains a set of utility classes and extension methods (Kotlin) to use within any Android project.

-*You can use it on your Java project but it is not recommended.*
+*You can use it if you are using Java as your project language, but it is not recommended.*

 # Get it